 In 1957, 9 African American children enrolled in an all-white school, shortly followed by the Little Rock Crisis by people who didn’t want to desegregate.
 This historical school and museum discuss the desegregation of the school, and you can also learn all about the Civil Rights Movement and how Little Rock was involved.

 This gorgeous building in the heart of downtown Little Rock is the original state capital of Arkansas.
 Teeming with a history of its own, they have great, interactive exhibits to see, and it is a lovely museum to walk around.
-We personally loved the First Ladies of Arkansas Exhibit and the current exhibit: A Piece of My Soul: Quilts by Black Arkansas.
+We personally loved the First Ladies of Arkansas Exhibit and the exhibit when we were there: A Piece of My Soul: Quilts by Black Arkansas.

 If you are hoping to discover the amazing brewery scene of Little Rock, why not create your own DIY brewery tour, stopping at various local breweries within the surrounding Little Rock area?